-FAQ – Manx taxation on income from Isle of Man Investment property.
+FAQ – Isle of Man taxation on income from Isle of Man Investment property.

 For certain categories of investor, holding Isle of Man investment property is significantly more tax efficient than holding equivalent investment property based in the UK.

 - Unlike the UK, the Isle of Man imposes no capital gains tax on the sale of Manx real property.

 - Unlike the UK, Isle of Man property is not subject to SDLT / Stamp duty on a sale or transfer.

 - Further there are no inheritance taxes in the Isle of Man therefore no Isle of Man IHT is payable on the death of an owner of Isle of Man property.

 - Isle of Man income taxes are due on profits derived from Isle of Man land (see more below) but the rates are reasonable compared with other juridictions.

 While the majority of UK residents will not be able to take full advantage of these differences due to the way that the UK tax rules operate, non-domiciled residents, offshore trusts and other overseas investors may see significant benefits from investing in Manx rather than UK real estate.